reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-Next, we create a class AnnotatedMethods, to which we will apply the @Test annotations to some of its methods to:
+Next, we create a class AnnotatedMethods, to which we will apply the @Test annotations to some of its methods:

 ```java
 public class AnnotatedMethods {